Forests Commission Victoria

-Late 1800s – Chaos in the forest
+Late 1800s

 Before European settlement in the early 1800s, around 88% of the 23.7 million hectare colony of what was to become the State of Victoria in 1851 was tree covered.
 However, the Victorian gold rush of the 1850s combined with widespread and indiscriminate land clearing for mining, agriculture and settlement became one of the major causes of forest loss and degradation.
 This caused alarm amongst early foresters and the wider community.

 Miners indiscriminately cleared large areas of forest.
 Painting by Edward Roper – Gold diggings, Ararat, 1854.

 Forest management in the late 1800s was chaotic.
 As early as 1865, the Argus Newspaper took up the cause of ‘protecting our forests’ arguing the substantial benefits of timber production, avoiding the wasting of soil, conserving natural streams, avoiding adverse climate impacts and beneficially distributing storm runoff.

-Later on 16 September 1869, the first "Overseer of Forests and Crown Land Bailiff", William Ferguson was appointed.
+Later on 16 September 1869, the first "Overseer of Forests and Crown Land Bailiff", William Ferguson, was appointed.
 The second progress report of a Royal Commission on Foreign Industries and Forests in 1872, included a recommendation for the establishment of a State nursery near Macedon railway station "with the object of raising useful timber trees for distribution to selectors, and for the planting of reserves denuded of indigenous timber".
 Ferguson then established the first State Nursery at Macedon in 1872.

 By 1871 the Australian Natives Association (ANA) was formed and joined the campaign and were active on forest conservation for a prolonged period.
 The Field Naturalists Club of Victoria (FNCV) became involved in 1881.

 It is surprising and perhaps ironic that organised mining interests, including influential mining parliamentarians, were the early public advocates for forest protection, taking up the cause in the 1860s.
 Their advocacy was based more on the profitability of their mining interests than forest conservation.
 The miners selfishly wanted well-regulated state forest reserves to ensure a plentiful future supply of mining timbers at reasonable prices.

 In 1871, local Forest Boards attempted to exercise some control, however the task of regulating wasteful clearing proved formidable and they were abolished in 1876.
 By 1873 it was estimated that were some 1150 steam engines in the gold mining industry, devouring over one million tons of firewood.

 In October 1882, the pioneering forester John la Gerche was appointed as one of sixteen Crown Lands Bailiffs and Foresters within the Agriculture Branch of the Department of Lands.
 Their appointment held out a promise to end the forest destruction under the 1884 Land Act which recognised the significance of forests for public purposes but the budget allocation was a paltry £4000.
 La Gerche established a nursery at Sawpit Gully in 1887 near what is now the Victorian School of Forestry at Creswick.
 He went onto become one of the founding Inspectors in the new State Forest Department in 1907.